yashtriyar/chat_with_web/README.md

 Explore the various modules and prompt templates within LangChain to fine-tune the chatbot's behavior.
 Note: To use Google Gemini, you'd need to make adjustments to the code and obtain credentials for its API.

-Let me know if you'd like any specific sections of the README elaborated on further!